wppconnect-team/wa-js/README.md

 `WPP.conn.logout` - Logout from WhatsApp Web

-`WPP.conn.getBuildConstants` - Current whatsapp builds constants
+`WPP.conn.getBuildConstants` - Current WhatsApp build constants

 For the most up-to-date list of available functions, launch the project locally and run this in your browser console: